Do you want some quick and easy tips on how to decorate with flowers? Today we’re sharing our seven simple tips!

 I have seen them during the winter months, but they are always a lot more.
 Plus, if you buy out of season it’s much more sustainable.

 So if it’s a special occasion you may want to splurge on something out of season, but otherwise, go with what is plentiful and affordable.

 5. Don’t Be Ashamed to Use Some Faux

 I admit that for a long time I was a “fresh flowers only” purist.
 But let’s be honest, it’s not always possible or practical to get fresh flowers every week.
 So what’s a flower-loving girl to do?
 That’s the time to use quality faux!

 Faux flowers have come a long way since I was a girl and my mom had an arrangement that looked plastic and collected dust on the dining room table!
 I only recently bought my first faux flowers.
 And though they still aren’t my first choice, they really come in handy at times.
 And even better, they can fill gaps when combined with your real flowers!

 That’s right – I’ve mixed faux with real in the same vase and no one’s been the wiser!
-However, the one thing I don’t ever use is faux greenery.
+However, if I’m using faux flowers, I don’t use faux greenery in the same vessel.
 I think the fresh greenery really adds much-needed texture and it keeps the whole arrangement looking more real that way.

 These are also faux!
 In fact, these were the first faux I ever bought last fall.
-But I really think the key is using live greens!
+But I really think the key to faux flowers is making sure you’re using live greens.
 The fresh greens make the whole arrangement register as “real.”